Tourists came to Cuba for fun but got Castro funeral instead

-HAVANA They came to Cuba for an education, plus some fun and games, but got a state funeral instead.
+HAVANA (Reuters) - They came to Cuba for an education, plus some fun and games, but got a state funeral instead.

 Some of the Americans touring Cuba when Fidel Castro died on Friday at age 90 feared there might be civil unrest and a major security operation.
 Their angst was allayed when they saw a massive outpouring of public admiration for Castro.